IPP 2 – Use and Disclosure

 Authorised by law

-Authorisation under law need not be confined to a specific statutory duty under an Act but may extend to other common law duties or authorities for disclosure, such as common law rules of evidence.
+Authorisation under law need not be confined to a specific statutory duty under an Act but may extend to other common law duties or authorities for disclosure.

-Case study 2U: disclosing information to court officers permitted37
+Case Study 2S: disclosing information to court officers permitted43

 In a pre-hearing conference, a Local Council disclosed personal information about the person bringing the action against the Council.
 The person claimed that the disclosure in the pre-hearing conference was an infringement of his privacy.
 The Local Council asserted that the disclosure was authorised by law under IPP 2.1(f).